rtsaad/ids-sis-fiacre/README.md

 ## Instalation

-It is not necessary to install any tool only to run this project as it comes.
+It is not necessary to install any tool only to run this project on **LINUX** as it comes.
 However, if you decide to change the FIACRE model (VSIS folders), you have to install a building package for C language (such as GCC) for your changes to take effect.
 Also, if you decide to formally verify the VSIS, you have to install the Tina toolbox [[4]](#4) to execute the model checking toolchain.

 ### Configuration